South Dakota Court Records

 Are Criminal Records included in Criminal Court Records in South Dakota?

-No. Criminal records provide an individual’s criminal history while a criminal court record details the prosecution and outcome of a crime in a court of law.
+No. Criminal records provide an individual’s criminal history, while a criminal court record details the prosecution and outcome of a crime in a court of law.
 The Identification Department of the Division of Criminal Investigation (DCI), an arm of the South Dakota Office of the Attorney General, maintains and provides criminal records for the state.
 It offers both state and federal fingerprint-based background checks for South Dakota residents.
-While citizens can request state-only criminal histories from the DCI, requests for state and federal criminal records(containing information regarding federal crimes) are only accepted from employers, municipalities, and approved agencies.
+While citizens may request state-only criminal histories from the DCI, requests for state and federal criminal records(containing information regarding federal crimes) are only accepted from employers, municipalities, and approved agencies.

 To request a South Dakota criminal record, call the Identification Department of the DCI at (605) 773–3331 to obtain a fingerprint kit.
 This is provided free and includes a fingerprint card.
 Complete the fingerprint card with the details of the subject of the criminal history check as well as the authorization and release form on the back of the card.
 Ensure the completed card includes a full set of the subject’s rolled fingerprints.